opencast/opencast/docs/guides/admin/docs/modules/ltimodule.md

     - `series=SERIESID` if you have the series ID
     - `series_name=SERIESNAME` if you just have the series name (has to be unique)
     - `lng=LANG` to force a language (the browser language is used otherwise)
+- To show a selection dialog to insert opencast content into the LMS via the LTI deeplink protocol ( http://www.imsglobal.org/specs/lticiv1p0 ), use the following parameters ( Please consult your LMS's documentation on how to configure a LTI deeplink ( CIM ) tool ) :
+    - `subtool=deeplink`
+    - `series=SERIESID` if you have the series ID
+    - `series_name=SERIESNAME` if you just have the series name (has to be unique)
+    - `lng=LANG` to force a language (the browser language is used otherwise)
 - To show a single video, use `/play/<id>` as LTI `custom_tool` launch parameter
 - To show a debug page before proceeding to the tool, append the parameter `test=true`